johncmunson/jQuery2/README.md

 * Create new todo items.

-* Move the items from 'New' to 'In Progress' to 'Archived' to deleted
+* Move the items from 'New' to 'In Progress' to 'Archived' to 'Deleted'
 * Save list items to our browser's local storage so that it persists, even if we close the browser

 ![alt text](https://github.com/DevMountain/jQuery2/blob/master/jQuery2%20Example.png?raw=true, "Title Text")